Managed Care Organization (MCO) Roles & Responsibilities

 Revised 2.
 Is it still the expectation that MCOs participating in the Health Home program align themselves (contract with) a RHIO as a condition of the Health Home program within the next 18 months?
 Or, is it the requirement for the Provider Lead Health Homes to obtain a contract with a RHIO?

-There has never been a requirement for Managed Care Plans to work with RHIOs.
-Provider Led Health Home and their partners have 18 months to meet final HIT requirements which include working with a RHIO/qualified entity (QE).
+There has never been a requirement for MCO's to work with RHIOs.
+Provider Led Health Homes and their partners have 18 months to meet final HIT requirements which include working with a RHIO/qualified entity (QE).

 Revised 3.
-If individuals are to have choice of both Health Homes and MCOs in their area, are Health Homes required to be a network provider with ALL Managed Medicaid Providers in their community?
+If individuals are to have choice of both Health Homes and MCOs in their area, are Health Homes required to be a network provider with ALL Medicaid Managed Care Providers in their community?